Residential Property Inspection Services

-In addition to pre-purchase home inspections, HomePro Inspection, Inc offers some additional services to compliment our home inspection business that add value to the services you need and want.
+In addition to pre-purchase home inspections, HomePro Inspection, Inc offers some additional services to complement our home inspection business that add value to the services you need and want.

-When you make your offer to purchase a home, it should be contingent on a satisfactory Home Inspection.
+When you make your offer to purchase a home, it should be contingent on a satisfactory home inspection.
 Allow yourself 10-14 calendar days to schedule your inspection and review the prepared written report.
-HomePro Inspection recommends that you interview prospective Home Inspectors before you make your offer to purchase a home.
-This way you already know your first and second choice for a Home Inspector when your purchase contract gets accepted.
-Schedule your Home Inspection the same day your contract is accepted.
-Wait to schedule your Home Inspection and you may get stuck with an inexperienced inspector.
+HomePro Inspection recommends that you interview prospective home inspectors before you make your offer to purchase a home.
+This way you already know your first and second choice for a home inspector when your purchase contract gets accepted.
+Schedule your buyer’s home inspection in Chattanooga the same day your contract is accepted.
+Wait to schedule your home inspection and you may get stuck with an inexperienced inspector.

-A Home Inspection for the seller or a pre-listing inspection can be a good investment for a seller.
+A home inspection for the seller or a pre-listing inspection can be a good investment for a seller.
 A properly inspected and repaired home will sell sooner and shows prospective buyers that you have good intentions gaining their trust.
-HomePro Inspection recommends that sellers consider having a home inspected before listing it if:
+HomePro Inspection recommends that sellers consider scheduling a pre-listing inspection in Chattanooga if:

 3) Seller does not know the current condition of the home such as a widower, estate or landlord selling a home.